jared-singular/android-kotlin-application/README.md

 # Android Kotlin Application Test App
+When integrating third-party SDKs into an Android app, deciding where to initialize them is crucial for proper functioning and maintainability.

+## Application Class Initialization:
+* Initializing SDKs in the Application class is a common approach.
+The Application class is a singleton that exists throughout the app’s lifecycle.
+* Advantages:
+  * Early Initialization: SDKs are initialized as soon as the app starts, ensuring they are available for the entire app.
+  * Centralized Control: You manage all SDKs in one place, making it easier to handle dependencies and configurations.
+  * Consistent Behavior: SDKs behave consistently across activities and fragments.
+* Considerations:
+  * Performance: Initializing many SDKs can impact app startup time.
+Consider using asynchronous initialization or background threads.
+  * Order: Ensure proper initialization order, especially if SDKs have dependencies.
+  * Debug/Release Modes: Handle different versions for debug and release builds.

-This application was created for:
+## This application was created for:
-* Testing and illustrating the Application Lifecycles.
+* Demonstrating and Testing a Singular SDK implementation using the Application Class.
-* Testing and illustrating the MainActivity Lifecycles.
   * Invoking the Singular SDK from the Application Class to track Installs.
+  * Testing the handling of a Singular Link with Deferred Deep Linking (DDL).
-* Testing the handling of a Singular Link with deeplink and deferred deep linking enabled.
+  * Testing the handling of a Singular Link with deep linking (DL).
   * Triggering in-app events using Singular functions.

 ## Installation and Setup